zachstein/script.downloader/README.md

 # URL File List Downloader

-This Python script allows you to download files from a list of URLs and save them locally with progress tracking and error handling.
+This Python script allows you to download files from a list of file URLs and save them locally with progress tracking and error handling.

 ## Features